Tier 2 Sponsor Licence Compliance and Mock Audit Services

 Our immigration experts recommend that compliance processes are reviewed at regular intervals to pre-emptively look for weaknesses which could place the sponsor licence at risk.

 For many clients, losing the ability to sponsor non-EEA nationals would have a tremendous impact on their business.
 Restricting the business’s access to overseas talent for up to two years and inflicting reputational damage.

 A mock audit enables a business to have an understanding of their strengths and weaknesses from a compliance perspective and would highlight areas of improvement were the Home Office to audit internal systems and processes.
 Should the Home Office to find regular or serious failings in compliance, they may downgrade or revoke a sponsor licence.
 This would restrict the business in recruiting and keeping overseas talent needed for the continued functioning of the business.

-It is therefore strongly advisable you seek professional advice and assistance from an experienced legal team such as Price Bailey Legal Services, who would be able to provide a report in the same format of how the Home Office would view your current compliance position to assist the business in avoiding any shortcomings which could be later found by the Home Office.
+It is therefore strongly advisable you seek professional advice and assistance from an experienced legal team such as Price Bailey, who would be able to provide a report in the same format of how the Home Office would view your current compliance position to assist the business in avoiding any shortcomings which could be later found by the Home Office.

 Common issues in a mock audit:

 - late reporting of changes to circumstances of a sponsored employee;